TigerGraph-DevLabs/tigergraphx/docs/graphrag/msft_graphrag_1.md

 Before proceeding, ensure you’ve completed the installation and setup steps outlined in the [Installation Guide](../getting_started/installation.md), including:

-- Installing TigerGraphX with development dependencies.
+- Setting up Python and TigerGraph.
+For more details, refer to the [Requirements](../../getting_started/installation/#requirements) section.

-- Setting up TigerGraph and ensuring API tokens are configured.
+- Install TigerGraphX along with its development dependencies.
+For more details, refer to the [Development Installation](../../getting_started/installation/#development-installation) section.

 ---